-Despite the fact that the hype period around blockchain is over and the technology has largely ceased to interest the general public and the media, DLT remains a promising and fast-growing technology.
-The relatively early stage of Blockchain ecosystem in Europe is growing: 500+ new start-ups created each year, and with existing B2B startups turning to Blockchain to add value to their product offering; more talented professionals with relevant industry and/or entrepreneurship experience; increased number of start-ups generating annual recurring revenues (20% of start-ups generate >€250k/year)1.
-International Data Corporation expects blockchain spending to grow steadily at a five-year compound annual growth rate (CAGR) of 57.1% globally from 2018 to 2023 - with global spending reaching \$14.4 billion by 20232.
-Originally developed to support Bitcoin, Blockchain has revolutionized the fintech industry, disrupting approaches and business processes across the financial sector.
+DLT is a promising and fast-growing technology with great application potential.
+The relatively early stage of blockchain ecosystem in Europe is growing: 500+ new start-ups created each year, and with existing B2B startups turning to blockchain to add value to their product offering; more talented professionals with relevant industry and/or entrepreneurship experience; increased number of start-ups generating annual recurring revenues (20% of start-ups generate >€250k/year)1.
+There was unprecedented growth of blockchain startups in 2021, with the revenues accelerating 3.5 times, compared to 2020^2 .
+Also, a notable raise of non-fungible tokens has been a mark of 2021 in a blockchain landscape.
+DappRadar evaluates that the trading volume of NFTs generated over \$23 billion in 2021^3 .
+According to ReportLinker4, global market for blockchain technology is predicted to reach US\$19.9 billion by 2026.
+Originally developed to support bitcoin, blockchain has revolutionized the fintech industry, disrupting approaches and business processes across the financial sector.

 Blockchain is still a difficult technology - its effective use requires significant technical knowledge.
-This limits the technology's adoption by end users and makes Blockchain a niche technology available only to well-educated professionals.
-Furthermore, governments remain suspicious of Blockchain due to its "financial" origins and often impose excessive restrictions on its applications in other areas or fail to regulate it, leading to high levels of uncertainty.
+This limits the technology's adoption by end users and makes blockchain a niche technology available only to well-educated professionals.
+Furthermore, governments remain suspicious of blockchain due to its "financial" origins and often impose excessive restrictions on its applications in other areas or fail to regulate it, leading to high levels of uncertainty.
 In addition to regulatory barriers, the lack of common technological standards slows down the development of existing solutions, limiting the implementation of interesting solutions that require the participation of many parties in the development of the blockchain ecosystem.
-Innovation ecosystem actors who could help companies experiment with Blockchain solutions lack knowledge of successful use cases, and their knowledge may be limited to the application of Blockchain in the financial sector.
+Innovation ecosystem actors who could help companies experiment with blockchain solutions lack knowledge of successful use cases, and their knowledge may be limited to the application of blockchain in the financial sector.
 There is a great need to further educate intermediaries, who in turn could educate SMEs on the applicability of the technology to their needs.
-Finally, Blockchain is a technologically challenging and costly technology.
+Finally, blockchain is a technologically challenging and costly technology.
 Most platforms are still aggressive towards new entrants, and a shortage of developers makes it extremely expensive to implement solutions, resulting in important DLT-related advances only being made by tech giants and market leaders.

 However, the situation is changing rapidly.
 Every year, more and more solutions appear on the market that aim to overcome the existing shortcomings and challenges.
 Many governments are experimenting with DLT and signalling the importance of this technology to the market.
 The development of enterprise and open-source platforms for the adoption of blockchain solutions is making DLT implementation more affordable for SMEs.
-In addition, awareness of the importance of end-user experience to technology adoption is leading to the emergence of solutions that build a blockchain-based back-end and provide users with understandable value and convenience.
+In addition, awareness of the importance of